kabbo06/webhook-api-endpoint/README.md

 # Remove the stopped container
 sudo docker rm $CONTAINER_NAME

+if [ -n "$CURRENT_IMAGE_TAG" ]; then
-echo "Removing the image..."
+  echo "Removing the old image with tag $CURRENT_IMAGE_TAG..."
-# Remove the Docker image
+  # Remove the Docker image with the current tag
-sudo docker rmi $IMAGE_NAME:latest
+  sudo docker rmi $IMAGE_NAME:$CURRENT_IMAGE_TAG else echo "No existing image tag found.
+Skipping image removal." fi

-echo "Pulling the latest image..."
+echo "Pulling the latest image with tag $NEW_IMAGE_TAG..."
-# Pull the latest image from the repository
+# Pull the new image with the specified tag
-sudo docker pull $IMAGE_NAME:latest
+sudo docker pull $IMAGE_NAME:$NEW_IMAGE_TAG

 echo "Running the new container..."
-# Run the new container
+# Run the new container with the specified tag
-sudo docker run -d --name $CONTAINER_NAME -p 8080:80  $IMAGE_NAME:latest
+sudo docker run -d --name $CONTAINER_NAME -p 8080:80 $IMAGE_NAME:$NEW_IMAGE_TAG

+if [ $? -eq 0 ]; then
+  echo "Updating the tag file with the new image tag..."
+  # Update the tag file with the new image tag
+  echo $NEW_IMAGE_TAG > "$TAG_FILE"
+else
+  echo "Failed to run the new container.
+Keeping the old tag." fi

 echo "Cleaning unused container images..."
 # Clean unused images